lhcb/starterkit-lessons/first-analysis-steps/files-from-grid.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Downloading a file from the grid
+# Downloading a file from the grid
-minutes: 10
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Obtain a DST file from the grid
+* Obtain a DST file from the grid
+{% endobjectives %}

 In the [previous section](bookkeeping.html), we obtained a file called `MC_2012_27163003_Beam4000GeV2012MagDownNu2.5Pythia8_Sim08e_Digi13_Trig0x409f0045_Reco14a_Stripping20NoPrescalingFlagged_ALLSTREAMS.DST.py`